 I step off the 596 bus and into the sunshine at Slack Top, a small hamlet high on the crest of the ridge between two of the Upper Calder Valley’s deep and densely-wooded tributaries.
 To the south is the Colden Valley, but it is the valley to the north into which I will descend.
 The tributary it contains is the Hebden Water, which eventually flows under Hebden Bridge’s 500-year-old packhorse bridge, but the valley itself does not have a name appropriate to a valley.
 Rather, it takes its name from one of its rocky outcrops and is known as Hardcastle Crags.

 I walk along the road towards the Mount Zion Baptist Chapel, which sits between the prongs of a forked junction.
 Its frontage is so imposing that it is its very presence which seems to cleave the road in two.
 The left fork ascends over Popples Common, the right fork – which I take – is the Widdop Road, which will skirt above Hardcastle Crags before crossing the moors.
-As the chapel slides past on my left I try to picture more than a thousand people attending its Dedication service in 1808, and dozens of the children of farmers and handloom weavers approaching it across the fields for Sunday School.
+As the chapel slides past on my left I try to picture more than a thousand people attending the Dedication service in 1808 of its predecessor building, and dozens of the children of farmers and handloom weavers approaching it across the fields for Sunday School.
 In relation to my imagining of this heyday of its influence on this hilltop parish it seems subdued in its quiet seclusion amongst trees.

 The buzz of thick tyres on the tarmac approaching from behind cause me to press into the snowdrop-lined verge as a ruckus of mountain bikers pass.
 Their Mad Max-style dieselpunk helmets and protective gear are at striking odds with the beautifully restored 18th century farmhouses and barns I am passing; Acre Barn, Stones Hey Gate, Popples Barn House.
 The sensitivity of the restoration of the dwellings – thankfully controlled by planning regulations – has not always been matched in the gardens and driveways, some of which are too manicured and suburban.